scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 where :math:`\sigma_x^2` is the variance of the input white noise signal.
-Here we use this technique to first estimate the frequency response magnitude of the input path (ADC only) using the attribute :code:`DSP_IO.capture_buffer`, and then take end-to-end (ADC-DAC) measurements using the AD2 spectrum analyzer in dB average mode (500 records).
+Here we use this technique to first estimate the frequency response magnitude of the input path (ADC only) using the attribute :code:`DSP_IO.capture_buffer`, and secondly take end-to-end (ADC-DAC) measurements using the AD2 spectrum analyzer in dB average mode (500 records).
 In both cases the white noise input is provided by the AD2 function generator.
-Finally, the AD2 measurement is saved to a CSV file and imported into the Jupyter notebook, as shown in the code block below, to overlay the ADC only measurement, which is made entirely in the Jupyter notebook.
+Finally, the AD2 measurement is saved to a CSV file and imported into the Jupyter notebook, as shown in the code block below.
+This allows an overlay of the ADC and ADC-DAC measurements, entirely in the Jupyter notebook.

 .. code-block:: python